 Kelly is principal of gotomedia, LLC, a global leader in research-driven, people-friendly interface design for web, mobile and product solutions for clients including Seiko Epson Japan, Adobe, VeriSign, Nokia, WebEx and CNET.
 For the past 20 years, she has worked in the digital media industry launching brands and initiatives for Toyota, Paramount, Infiniti,...
 Read More.

 Jeremiah Grossman is the founder and CTO of WhiteHat Security.
 He is considered a world-renowned expert in Web security, is a co- founder of the Web Application Security Consortium, and was named to InfoWorld’s Top 25 CTOs for 2007.
 Grossman is a frequent speaker at industry events including the Black Hat Briefings, RSA, CSI, HiTB, OWASP, ISSA, and a number of large universities.
 He has authored dozens of articles and white papers; is credited with the discovery of many cutting-edge attack and defensive techniques and is a co-author of XSS Attacks.
 Grossman is often quoted in major media publications such as SC Magazine, CSO Magazine, InfoWorld, USA Today, Dark Reading, SecurityFocus, and more.
-Prior to WhiteHat, Grossman was an...
+Prior to WhiteHat, Grossman...
 Read More.

 Vic joined Google in 2007 as a Vice President of Engineering, responsible for developer evangelism and open source programs.
 He also oversees applications development.
 Previously, Vic spent 15 years at Microsoft, where he worked on a variety of products and operating systems, including Windows 3.0, NT, Windows XP, and Vista.
 He was recognized by MIT as a “Young Innovator under 35” for his work in sparking the Microsoft’s change from Win32 to the .NET programming model.